 Paul and Shannon Brock took over the estate a few years ago and are part of the emerging trend of quality-minded producers in the Finger Lakes.
 We enjoyed the chance to chat with Paul while we tasted the wines.
 He is earnest and dedicated to his work.
 This image shows part of the vineyard on the slope down to the lake.
 The narrow, deep lakes have a moderating influence on the vineyards, cooling them during the summer growing season and protecting them in the winter from the harshest freezing temperatures.
 The winter temps are actually warmer next to the water than farther away.

 Our last winery stop of the day was the improbably-named Bloomer Creek Vineyard Winery.
-Here we found another producer that resonates with what we seek in a wine grower and winemaker, someone who is willing to sacrifice quantity for quality, to take care of the land, and let the place express itself in the in the wines.
+Here we found another producer that resonates with what we seek in a wine grower and winemaker, someone who is willing to sacrifice quantity for quality, to take care of the land, and let the place express itself in the wines.
 Kim Engle farms the vineyards, picks the grapes, makes the wines, and served us in his simple tasting facility overlooking Seneca Lake.

 Kim limits yields to better concentrate and ripen the grapes.
 He limits use of herbicides and insecticides.
 He doesn't inoculate with cultured yeast, preferring instead to allow ambient yeast to initiate fermentation, which takes longer to complete.
 His wines are vivid, compelling, precise, interesting.
 In addition to his Riesling, we found distinctive Gewürztraminer and, even more interesting, a red blend of Cabernet Franc and Merlot.
 We're pretty experienced with Cabernet Franc from the Loire Valley of France and, I swear, if I was sniffing and tasting them side by side, I don't think I could tell them apart.
 It was the only red wine we tasted during our visit to the Finger Lakes that we felt was worth taking home.
 Meeting Kim and tasting his wine was a highlight of the trip.